gvolpe/blog-comments/_posts/2020-07-01-gnome3-on-nixos.md

 [Wayland](https://wayland.freedesktop.org/) is a modern replacement for [X](https://www.x.org/wiki/).
 I tried it out for a while and it worked pretty well but unfortunately some functionality like screen-sharing is broken, reason why I have it disabled.

-Additionally, you need to `dconf` and `gnome-settings-daemon` running as a service to configure Gnome 3.
+Additionally, you need `dconf` and `gnome-settings-daemon` running as a service to configure Gnome 3.
 This is all we need at the system level.

 ### Home Manager